Section 002: M W 2pm--4:50pm (PH 209)

 Lab: The lab is integral with the lecture.
 You receive a single grade for the class which represents the work you do in lecture and lab.
 I will drop your lowest lab grade.
 As part of your lab work will be a lab final covering both the content of the labs and good lab practice in general.

 Cheating: You are encouraged to work on homework problems with others.
 However, you must work alone on quizzes and tests.
-On quizzes and exams you may use only a calculator (not a cell phone's calculator) and writing utensils; The class therefore requires a scientific calculator, separate from any mobile, internet-connected device.
-I will give you an equation sheet for each test.
+On quizzes and exams you may use only a calculator (not a cell phone's calculator) and writing utensils; I will give you an equation sheet for each test.

 Other Resources: Department-provided tutors, library books, office hours, and supplemental texts provide additional assistance.